JeremieMelo/EE382M-S22-A-Star-Search/README.md

 * 5 exmaple benchmarks will be provided.

 # Important Notes
-* Please use the given `GridAstarNode` for each routing grid node and `PriorityQueue` for the visited node selection.
+* It is recommended to use the given `GridAstarNode` for each routing grid node and `PriorityQueue` for the visited node selection.
-* Please utilize the given methods in the base class.
+* Please try to utilize the given methods in the base class.
   * `_find_nearest_target_dist()`: heuristic cost used in A star search.
 Please use this as the `h(x)` cost.
   * `_backtrack()`: backtrack the path from the target node you searched to the source node.
 Please use this after your program found one target node.
   * `_merge_path()`: merge point-wise path to vector representation.
 Please use this to convert your final point-wise path solution.